 6. NEF sends the Nnef_AIoT_Command Response message (accept or reject, [cause code]) to the AF.
 If the response was a reject the procedure stops here.

-7. Step 7 to step11 of procedure for Inventory specified in clause 6.2.2 are performed with the following clarifications:
+7. Step 7 to step12 of procedure for Inventory specified in clause 6.2.2 are performed with the following clarifications:

+- In step 7, the AIOTF also includes follow on command indication in the Inventory Request message to inform the NG-RAN command delivery occurs after the inventory.

+- In step 10, the NG-RAN also includes the RAN AIoT Device NGAP ID for each AIoT Device in the Inventory Report as specified in TS 38.413 [10].

 - In step 11, the AIOTF validates the results as specified in TS 33.369 [9], and determines whether the command should be sent to an AIoT Device, e.g., by checking the Target AIoT device information.
+The AIOTF updates the corresponding AIoT device context in the AIOTF to include the RAN AIoT Device NGAP ID.

 If none of successful Inventory response is received, Step 8 -11 is not performed and the AIOTF sends a failure report to the NEF in Step 12.

-8. For each successful Inventory response received, the AIOTF sends Command Request message (Correlation ID, [Reader ID], NAS Command Request, [Approximate D2R message size]) to the NG-RAN directly or as an AIoT Transfer Container via an AMF as specified in clause 6.2.4.
+8. For each successful Inventory response received, the AIOTF sends Command Request message (Correlation ID, [Reader ID], NAS Command Request, [Approximate D2R message size], RAN AIoT Device NGAP ID for each AIoT Device) to the NG-RAN directly or as a NGAP AIoT information via an AMF as specified in clause 6.2.4.
 The NAS Command Request message includes the AIoT data.

-Editor's note: What parameter(s) are used in the Command Request to enable NG-RAN node to target a specific AIoT Device requires coordination with RAN3.
+The Correlation ID is as the same as the Correlation ID generated in step 4.
+The RAN AIoT Device NGAP ID for each AIoT Device is used by the NG-RAN to determine the AIoT device context in NG-RAN as specified in TS 38.413 [10].

+The AIOTF uses the Command Type and Command type specific parameters received in Step 3 to determine the NAS Command Request to send to the AIoT Device, as described in clause 5.2.2.

+NOTE: Command Request(s) can be sent to NG-RAN when inventory procedure is ongoing.

 Editor's note: Additional information included in the NAS Command Request for security will be determined and aligned with SA WG3.

-9. The NG-RAN sends the AS R2D message (NAS Command Request) to the AIoT Device.
+9. The NG-RAN sends the AS R2D message (NAS Command Request) to the AIoT Device as defined in TS 38.391 [11].

-10. The AIoT Device sends the AS D2R message (NAS Command Response) to the NG-RAN.
+10. The AIoT Device sends the AS D2R message (NAS Command Response) to the NG-RAN as defined in TS 38.391 [11].
 The NAS Command Response message may include the AIoT data.

-Editor's note: The AS R2D message and AS D2R message will be aligned with RAN WG's specification.

 Editor's note: Additional information included in the NAS Command Response for security will be determined and aligned with SA WG3.

-11. The NG-RAN responds with a Command Response message (Correlation ID, Reader ID, NAS Command Response) to the AIOTF directly or as an AIoT Transfer Container via an AMF as specified in clause 6.2.4.
+11. The NG-RAN responds with a Command Response message (Correlation ID, Reader ID, NAS Command Response, RAN AIoT Device NGAP ID) to the AIOTF directly or as a NGAP AIoT information via an AMF as specified in clause 6.2.4.
+The AIOTF determines the AIoT device context by the RAN AIoT Device NGAP ID received.

-12. The AIOTF reports the result of the AIoT Command request to the NEF by sending the Naiotf_AIoT_Command Notify message (AIoT Device ID(s), AF ID, AIoT data).
+12. The AIOTF reports the result of the AIoT Command request to the NEF by sending the Naiotf_AIoT_Command Notify message (a list of AIoT Device(s) response information (AIoT Device ID(s), AIoT data), AF ID, [Last Report Indication]).

-13. The NEF informs the AF of the result of the AIoT_Command request by sending the Nnef_AIoT_Command Notify message (AIoT Device ID(s), AF ID, AIoT data).
+13. The NEF informs the AF of the result of the AIoT_Command request by sending the Nnef_AIoT_Command Notify message (a list of AIoT Device(s) response information (AIoT Device ID(s), AIoT data), AF ID, [Last Report Indication]).

 6.2.4 Procedures between AIOTF and NG-RAN for Indirect Connectivity